tamedu/csa-on-blockchain/README.md

 ### We are looking for

 I'm happy to listen to feedbacks from everybody:
-* To improve and evolve FoodMiles propsal
+* To improve and evolve FoodMiles proposal
 * To understand problems CSA's comsumers, producers and communities (as a whole) are facing right now
 * To come up with a better solutions that can apply in reallife situations to help people produce and comsume food healthy, effeciently, social friendly and environment friendly.